 To attend the program, your child must be able to participate fully in program activities, including playing outside.
 If your child has mild cold symptoms which do not impair their functioning, they may remain in the program, and you will be notified when you pick up your child.

 State regulations also require exclusion from care for a child who has or is a carrier of day-care-restricted diseases, including but not limited to:

 - Pediculosis (lice)

 If your child will be absent due to illness, please call the center to notify us.
 If your child contracts a communicable disease, please notify us so that we may inform staff and other parents to watch for symptoms.
 To maintain consistent staffing, your account will still be billed for your usually scheduled hours.
-When you have prior knowledge that your child will have an extended absence due to illness (i.e., scheduled hospitalization), please contact us to see about possible reductions in payment.
+When you have prior knowledge that your child will have an extended absence due to illness (i.e., scheduled hospitalization), please contact us.

 Occasionally, due to unforeseen circumstances, parents may be unable to pick up their children as scheduled.
 Please remember we will normally only release children to individuals authorized on your “Information and Authorization” form.
 The adults on this list will be asked to show photo identification.
 Only the parent(s) with legal guardianship can authorize or edit the pick-up authorization list.